dannyfranca/home-stream-server/README.md

 3. Go to **Settings** → **Download Clients**
    - Add **qBittorrent**: Use hostname from table above, Port: `8090`
    - Add **SABnzbd**: Use hostname from table above, Port: `8080`, API Key from SABnzbd
+4. **Enable Completed Download Handling** (in each download client's advanced settings):
+   - ☑️ **Remove** - Removes torrent from qBittorrent after import

+> 💡 **Note**: Sonarr will only remove torrents after they've stopped seeding (based on qBittorrent's share ratio limits).
+This works with hardlinks - your media files remain in the library.

 ---